 Tuition + Fees Refund

-A student who completes their program mid-term is eligible for a partial refund of ancillary and tuition fees assessed for that term.
+A student who completes their program mid-term is eligible for a full or partial refund of ancillary and tuition fees assessed for that term according to Office of the University Registrar - Degree Completion and Refund Timeline.
 Students are required to return their student card to Records and Services for a refund of ancillary fees.